idugalic/digital-restaurant/drestaurant-libs/README.md

 ## Domain layer

 This layer contains information about the domain.
 This is the heart of the business software.
 The state of business objects is held here.
-Persistence of the business objects and possibly their state is delegated to the infrastructure layer
+Persistence of the business objects and possibly their state is delegated to the infrastructure layer.

 Business capabilities of 'Digital Restaurant' include:
 - [Courier component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-courier)